AnanasPizza/AnanasMusicBot/README.md

 # AnanasMusicBot

-Open Source Twitch Spotify Bot, by twitch.tv/ananasxpress_
+Open Source (CC BY-NC 4.0 DEED) Twitch Spotify Bot, by twitch.tv/ananasxpress_

-AnanasMusicBot allows Twitch-Streamers to host their own Songrequest Channelpoints-Redemptions, by hosting this project.
+AnanasMusicBot allows Twitch-Streamers to enable Spotify Songrequests via Channelpoints, by hosting this project.
+Viewers can also get informations about the current, previous and upcoming songs.
+Moderators can skip songs or change the volume.
 There is no additional cost, except from hosting a webserver that can run a NodeJS App, that supports https and certificates.

 If you need help, hosting this on your server, you can always contact me.